For the latest USPS shipping rates, please head to our 2020 USPS rate changes article.

 Bringing it all together: Are the changes a good or bad thing?

 These changes are positively a good thing for just about anyone that ships packages.
-The small increase to light retail packages can be easily avoided by getting access to at least Commercial Base Pricing from a shipping solution like ShippingEasy where we have a free starter plan, or get access to the best savings available with Commercial Plus Pricing.
+The small increase to light retail packages can be easily avoided by getting access to at least Commercial Base Pricing from a shipping solution like ShippingEasy where we have an affordable starter plan, or get access to the best savings available with Commercial Rates.

 It’s a good day to be an eCommerce business owner, and it’s going to get even better September 7th!